-When he’s not working, Rich is enjoying his extensive comic book collection that he started in 1977, which currently includes some of his favorites like The Amazing Spider-Man #300 and Ultimate Spider-Man #1.
-A self-proclaimed “comic book fanatic,” Rich paid for two years of college with his collection and even named his son, Logan Xavier, after Wolverine and Professor X from the X-Men comics.
+With a superhero heart, Rich had enjoying his extensive comic book collection that he started in 1977, recently selling his whole collection.
+A self-proclaimed “comic book fanatic,” Rich paid for two years of college with his collection, a trip to Greece and even named his son, Logan Xavier, after Wolverine and Professor X from the X-Men comics.

 Originally from Grand Rapids, Michigan, Rich made the move to Raleigh, North Carolina once he joined the Crispin team.
-He’s enjoying the warmer weather and will be joined by his wife, Leslie, once their daughter, Madison, graduates from high school.
+He’s enjoying the warmer weather and closeness to the mountains and the beach.

 In the meantime, the beautiful Triangle area gives Rich a chance to explore another one of his favorite hobbies: photography.
 “Whether it’s with my Canon DSLR or just the camera on my phone, I take pictures everywhere I go.”